day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ## Using The REPL

 `re-frame-10x` captures trace data.
-When debugging, it can be useful to experiment with this trace data in your REPL.
-This document explains how to make that happen.

-### The Concepts
+This document explains how to access this traced data from your REPL - so you can both inspect it and experiement with it.

-Just to be clear, we're talking about the kind of
+### The Concepts - Step by Step

-REPL offered by figwheel - a browser-connected REPL, where code execution happens in the browser-VM running your app.
+We're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
+Any code execution happens in the javascript browser-VM running your app.

-At such a REPL, if you were to type in `(my-ns/some-fn "blah" 2)` and hit return,
+When using such a REPL, if you were to type in `(my-ns/some-fn "blah" 2)` and hit return,
 then:
  1. this code will compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
- 3. the code will be run by the VM also running your app
+ 3. the code will be run by the javascript VM running your app

 **The Step 1** compilation can use any part of your app's codebase, so long as it has been previously `required`.
 The example code fragment above accessed `some-fn`